The Hero of Jonestown: Congressman Leo Ryan

 I wrote a breathless email to Dan under the subject line “A likely research breakthrough.”

 Mac said the material was released in 2008, has not been examined by researchers, reports on the motivations and actions of the principal characters, and is likely sitting on shelves in the National Archives in the DC archives,” I wrote at 6:42 p.m. on December 22.
 “Then I called and talked with Tom Eisinger, a senior archivist at the National Archives, who put the archive together.
-He confirmed no one has gone through the papers.
+He confirmed no one went through the papers.

 My days and nights at the National Archives